Grislow/KnowledgeBase/resources/glossary.md

 This ensures a good experience for users with a poor internet connection, legacy browsers or old devices and a great experience for everyone else.

+## Progressive Web Apps(PWA)
+Web applications that work like [native](#native) applications.
+They:
+* are responsive and work cross-browser
+* present content even when offline
+* can be added to the home screen of a device
+* load fast even on a poor internet connection
+* offer fluid page transition and scrolling

+For a thorough explanation checkout what [Google](https://developers.google.com/web/progressive-web-apps/) has to say on the subject.

 &nbsp;
 # Q